-The Field Guide for Barefoot Psychologists is a pilot educational and self-care tool written for individuals (16+) forcibly displaced, and for those working with them.
+The Field Guide for Barefoot Psychologists is a pilot educational and self-care tool written for individuals (18+) forcibly displaced, and for those working with them.
 It is intended most specifically for migrants and refugees who themselves may work in humanitarian and aid programs, as they have the closest and organized contact with large numbers of community members struggling with mental health and wellbeing.

 Deepening polarization among Democrats and Republicans in the United States represents a major challenge to American political and social life.
 Left unaddressed, it will further weaken the United States domestically and around the world.
 Beyond Conflict is working to create accurate, accessible, and actionable measurements and tools for policymakers, practitioners, funders, and others interested in reducing polarization in order to create better informed responses and programs across the United States.